kjyv/FloBaRoID/README.md

 Framework for dynamical system identification of floating-base rigid body tree-structures.

-(Usage is licensed under the LGPL 3.0.
-Please quote name and authors if you're using this software in any project).

 Modules:

 * excitation: control a robot movement along optimized trajectories and record the state and torque measurements (using [Yarp](https://github.com/robotology/yarp) or ROS/MoveIt! at the moment)